techcat18/file-uploader/README.md

 There is an option to change the language of the interface to English, Ukrainian or French.

+(please note that sometimes you may not receive an email immediately, please wait up to 5-10 minutes)

 ## Techonoligies used
 - Backend: ASP .NET API, Azure Functions, Azure Blob Storage
 - Frontend: Angular (Typescript, HTML, SASS)